Privacy Policy

 Article 6(1)(c) of the General Data Protection Regulation 2016 gives the Council a lawful basis for collecting and using personal data in order to comply with its legal obligations,

-Article 6(1)(e) of the General Data Protection Regulation 2016 gives the Council a lawful basis for collecting and using personal data where it is in the exercise of official authority vested in the Council.
+Article 6(1)(e) of the General Data Protection Regulation 2016 gives the Council a lawful basis for collecting and using personal data where it is in the exercise of official authority vested in the Council, performance of the task carried out in the public interest or in the exercise of the controller’s official authority.

 The NHS Health Check Programme is a legal responsibility of unitary or upper tier local authorities in England as per Local Authorities (Public Health Functions and Entry to Premises by Local Healthwatch Representatives) Regulations 2013.
 The data processed as part of the check is used to establish a QRisk score which predicts the probablitity of an individual developing cardio-vascular disease.
-With consent, this information is also used to refer to partner lifestyle and wellbeing services (Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Smokefree Sefton and Ambition Sefton) or to advise the individual of other services as appropriate.
+With consent, this information is also used to refer to partner Living Well Sefton lifestyle and wellbeing services (Sefton Council, Sefton CVS, May Logan Centre, Brighter Living Partnership, Netherton Feelgood Factory and Smokefree Sefton) or to advise the individual of other services as appropriate.

 Section 149 of the Equalities Act 2010 imposes a number of duties on public authorities when exercising their functions.
 More information on these duties can be viewed at the following link: